icinganalysis/icinganalysis.github.io/content/basics/intermediate_toolset.md

 I have found the python programming language to be the most productive, portable, interoperable, and reusable option of those that I have used (C, Fortran, Java, Javascript, Matlab, spreadsheets with code extensions, and a few others).
-However, you may opt for (or be mandated to use) a different toolset.
+However, you might opt for (or be mandated to use) a different toolset.
 (For the few cases where high performance computation is really required, I use FORTRAN.)

 If you opt for a different toolset, some example input files are provided in a .csv format,